tiredofit/docker-freepbx/README.md

 | `RTP_FINISH` | What port to start RTP Transmissions - Default `20000` |
 | `TLS_CERT` | TLS Certificate to drop in /certs for HTTPS if no reverse proxy |
 | `TLS_KEY` | TLS Key to drop in /certs for HTTPS if no reverse proxy |
-| `WEBOOT` | If you wish to install to a subfolder use this.
+| `WEBROOT` | If you wish to install to a subfolder use this.
 Example: `/var/www/html/pbx` Default '/var/www/html'

 ### Networking